 Please feel free to send us comments and pitches for articles at novasiamag at gmail dot com

-Joon Soo Kim (Josh) is a Masters Candidate at Yonsei University Graduate School of International Studies, majoring in foreign policy and international security.
-Before Yonsei, Josh graduated from Bowdoin College with a double major in government & legal studies, and earth & oceanographic science.
-His academic interests include civil wars, military history and oceanography.
-Josh has been with Novasia since the fall of 2016.
+Joon Soo Kim (Josh) is a masters student at Yonsei University Graduate School of International Studies, majoring in foreign policy and international security.
+He graduated from Bowdoin College with a double major in government & legal studies, and earth & oceanographic science.
+Before coming to Yonsei, Josh worked at the National Assembly of the Republic of Korea, and the US Embassy, Seoul.
+In 2017, he was a non-resident Korea Foundation fellow at the Pacific Forum CSIS.
+His academic interests include civil wars, asymmetrical conflicts, and military history.
+He has been with the NOVAsia staff since the fall of 2016.

-Nate Kerkhoff is a first semester GSIS master’s student who intends to major in international relations and security.
+Nate Kerkhoff is a third semester GSIS masters student majoring in international relations and security.
 He comes from Overland Park, Kansas and is a midwesterner at heart.
 He studied International Relations and Spanish at the University of Nebraska-Lincoln, where his desire to live abroad was sparked by an international communications class in which he spoke live via video link to a class in Istanbul, Turkey.
 He then studied abroad in Bilbao, Spain, and moved to Korea after graduating to be an English teacher until the desire to study again brought him to Yonsei.

 Joel Petersson Ivre is a masters student at the Yonsei University – Graduate School of International Studies.
 His hometown is Stockholm, Sweden and although he considers it the most beautiful place in the world, he has left it several times to study abroad in China and Korea.
 His main research interest is the future of China, as well as the elusive answer to the question “why can’t we all just get along?”